tom-dierckx/AirQuality-Station-using-Attiny85/README.md

 Arduino UNO for programming the attiny85 and a 10uF electrolytic capacitor.

 As I'm just doing this in my spare time I just use my glue gun to fix everything in place.
-So if you do not change the models you are going to need a glue gun and alot of glue :D.
+So if you do not change the models you are going to need a glue gun and a lot of glue :D.

 ### Connecting everything together.